qbolec/Joydiv/README.md

 and Direction (a helper class, which represents the current direction pointed by user).

 The Joydiv does not create any HTML for you, nor adds styles to the elements.
+(OK, actually it adds left and top styles to the tracker element, but this is likely to change in future, too).
 You own the HTML, while Joydiv just attaches event listeners to it and reinterprets mouse, and touch events, to create more comprehensible information in the form of Direction.

 If you are worried about the lack of help with HTML, do not be.
-The example1 and example2 show you the basic HTML you can use as a good start.
+The [example1](http://vanisoft.pl/~lopuszanski/public/controller/example1/) and [example2](http://vanisoft.pl/~lopuszanski/public/controller/example2/) show you the basic HTML you can use as a good start.
 Also the file joydiv-skin-default.css provides some default CSS styles you can use.
 But you don't have to, and this is the beauty.